 What is the difference between a Labor Condition Application and a PERM Labor Certification?

-One question we often get is centered around the difference between these two since the names seem so similar.
+One question we often get is centered around the difference between these two applications since the names seem so similar.
 These both involve the Department of Labor and are steps of the immigration process that aim to protect U.S. workers.
-However, the LCA is exclusively for the H-1B and simply requires that the employer properly informs current workers of the intent to hire as well as ensuring that the H-1B worker is not being hired to replace striking workers.
+However, the LCA is exclusively for the H-1B and requires that the employer properly informs current workers of the intent to hire as well as ensuring that the H-1B worker is not being hired to replace striking workers.

 The PERM, on the other hand, is used for employment-based immigrant visas (otherwise known as green cards).
-Green cards such as the EB-2 or EB-3 require the PERM in order to petition.
-With a PERM, your employer must go through a recruitment process in order to determine that no eligible U.S. workers are available for the position.
+Green cards such as the EB-2 or EB-3 require the PERM to petition.
+With a PERM, your employer must go through a recruitment process to determine that no eligible U.S. workers are available for the position.
 Therefore, the PERM is a much more involved process than the LCA.

 How much does an LCA cost?